 When someone is choosing a company to supply them with a product or service, the main thing on their mind is to reduce risk.
 They want to avoid something going wrong, and even if it does, they want to be secure in the knowledge that their chosen company is capable of fixing it quickly, with no hassle, and no additional costs.

 Most people’s perception is that a big business has the resources and willingness to do these things.
-Whereas, many people may have doubts over a very small business to do the same.
+Whereas, many people may have doubts about a very small business doing the same.

 Join ‘Club Limited’